cksystemsteaching/selfie/README.md

 > Benchmarking

 First of all, we need to clarify whether we are interested in the performance of hardware or software, in *relative* or *absolute* terms of time, space, or energy consumption.
 For this purpose, computer scientists design *benchmarks* which define *workloads* that typically consist of collections of programs or tests to measure the performance of hardware and software. *Benchmarking* is the process of running those programs or tests and measuring the resulting resource consumption.
-We speak of *CPU-bound*, *memory-bound*, and *I/O-bound* workloads if their performance depends on the performance of the CPU, main memory, or I/O devices, respectively.
+We speak of *CPU-bound*, *memory-bound*, and *I/O-bound* workloads if their performance mostly depends on the performance of the CPU, main memory, or I/O devices, respectively.
 Mixed workloads are possible too.

 Whether some hardware or software can be shown to be faster and use less memory and energy than some other hardware or software depends on the benchmark and not just the compared artifacts.
 Benchmarks are therefore often tailored to certain use cases to increase their *relevance* in a particular application domain, possibly at the expense of relevance in other domains, of course.